Southwestern Youth Association Travel Soccer Program

 Generally speaking, travel teams train and play, indoors or outdoors, about 10 months out of the year.
 After tryouts in June, July is a quiet month for travel soccer players and most families opt to take their vacations then.
 Starting at the end of July, residential camps get into full swing for players on older teams who choose to participate.
 Regular practices begin approximately August 1, and teams often run local “mini-camps” for several hours a day for a week.
 These are important to attend so it is best to attempt to schedule vacations in July or no later than the first week of August.
-SYA teams play the Cardinal Cup and possibly another tournament by Labor Day weekend, and then league play (whether NCSL, ODSL, WAGS, or VCCL) begins the weekend after Labor Day.
+SYA teams play generally plan to play at least one tournament by Labor Day weekend, and then league play (whether NCSL, ODSL, WAGS, or CCL) begins the weekend after Labor Day (note: Fall 2015 CCL league matches start the weekend before Labor Day).
 Columbus Day is a holiday from league play, but a popular tournament weekend.
 The season usually ends by the second weekend in November.
 Some teams take a break until after Christmas, while others play a post-season tournament before Thanksgiving.
-ASL events begin in November and take place over the winter months.
+Many college showcase events begin in November and take place over the winter months.
 Thus, some teams continue training outdoors when the weather permits all winter.
-After January 1, the teams gear up for indoor league play and may begin training inside in indoor soccer facilities or school gyms.
+After January 1, some teams gear up for indoor league play and may begin training inside in indoor soccer facilities or school gyms.
 Indoor leagues and training finish in early March, and the outdoor pre-season tournaments take place.
 Around April 1, the spring outdoor season begins and runs through the second weekend in June.
 Try-outs for all players take place again between late May and mid- June.

 Tell me about the coaches?